-Sections 10.854(1)(e)7. and 10.855(13), Rules of the Auditor General, require that we report the results of our determine as to whether the Corporation maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
-In connection with our audit, we determined that the Corporation maintained on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
+Sections 10.854(1)(e)7. and 10.855(13), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether the Corporation maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
+In connection with our audit, we determined that the Corporation maintained on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes

-Other Matters
+Additional Matters